bartdesmet/csharplang/spec/variables.md

 For purposes of definite assignment checking, a static variable is considered initially assigned.

+> __Expression Tree Conversion Translation Steps__
+>
+> Expression trees can only contain use sites of static variables, which involves the use of a member access expression.
+Expression tree translation of such expressions is described in [Member access](expressions.md#member-access).

 ### Instance variables

 A field declared without the `static` modifier is called an ***instance variable***.

+> __Expression Tree Conversion Translation Steps__
+>
+> Expression trees can only contain use sites of instance variables, which involves the use of a member access expression.
+Expression tree translation of such expressions is described in [Member access](expressions.md#member-access).

 #### Instance variables in classes